Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

      ![Language selection](../../Assets/Screenshots/Core1Platform/UsingCore1/ChangeLanguage.png "[Language selection]")

 3. Click the [CHANGE LANGUAGE] button to switch to another language.
-The application is being initialized.
+The application is being reloaded.
 Afterwards, it is available in the selected language.

     ![Language selection](../../Assets/Screenshots/Core1Platform/UsingCore1/ChangeLanguageInitialize.png "[Language selection]")